Our Team

 Jamie McDermaid photo

-Jamie joined the team in summer 2023, taking on the role of Communications Assistant.
+Jamie joined the team in summer 2023.
 He initially studied English Literature and Film and Television at university, before going on to do a Masters in Environment, Culture and Communication.
 He has previously worked and volunteered with multiple environmental organisations, including the Scottish Wildlife Trust and Whale and Dolphin Conservation.
 He has enjoyed bringing his passion for wildlife photography and nature to his previous work and is excited to put his skills and enthusiasm into this new role.

 Eleri Williams photo